1965 British League season: Summary

+Norwich Stars had closed and therefore did not compete and Reg Fearman moved his Middlesbrough promotion to The Shay, which revived the Halifax Dukes who had last competed in the 1951 division 2.

 West Ham Hammers were the first ever British League winners.
 It was their first league success since 1937.
-The West Ham team included Scot Ken McKinlay who finished the season third in the averages at 10.72 and the Norwegian champion Sverre Harrfeldt who finished fifth in the averages.
+The West Ham team included Scot Ken McKinlay who finished the season third with an average of 10.72 and the Norwegian champion Sverre Harrfeldt who finished fifth in the averages.
 They were supported well by British internationals Norman Hunter and Malcolm Simmons.
-The West Ham team completed the double when winning the British League Knockout Cup.
-In the final they defeated Exeter Falcons 63-33.
-The season was not a complete success because during a challenge match at West Ham Stadium a junior rider called David John Wills was killed in a race after crashing.
+The West Ham team completed the double winning the British League Knockout Cup.
+In the final they defeated Exeter Falcons 63–33.
+The season was not a complete success because during a challenge match at West Ham Stadium a junior rider called David John Wills was killed in a race after a crash.
+West Ham also won the London Cup but the competition only had three teams competing.

 Wimbledon Dons headed by leading Swedish rider Olle Nygren fought West Ham throughout the season and only lost the league by a single point.